tapwork/Swift-Style-Guide/README.md

 * Use guard to exit functions early.
 * Avoid force-unwraps and implicitly unwrapped optionals.
 They’re occasionally useful, but needing them constantly is usually a sign something is wrong.
 * Don’t repeat yourself.
 If you find you’ve written a very similar piece of code more than a couple of times, extract it into a function.
 Consider making that function a protocol extension.
-* Don't have too long methods - i.e. split up `viewDidLoad` or `init` in context specific setup/configure methods
+* Don't have too large methods - i.e. split up `viewDidLoad` or `init` in context specific setup/configure methods
-* Methods should cover only one use case (context).
+* Methods should cover only one specific use case (context).
 Don't handle two or more different things in one.
 Split it up.
 * Favor map and filter.
 But don’t force it: use a for loop when it makes sense.
 The purpose of higher-order functions is to make code more readable.
 An obfuscated use of reduce when a simple for loop would be clearer defeats this purpose.
 * Favor immutable variables: default to let unless you know you need mutation.
 But use mutation when it makes the code clearer or more efficient.
 Again, don’t force it: a mutating method on structs is often more idiomatic and efficient than returning a brand new struct.
 * Swift generics tend to lead to very long function signatures.
 Unfortunately, we have yet to settle on a good way of breaking up long function declarations into multiple lines.
 We’ll try to be consistent in how we do this in sample code.